oprypin/crsfml/gitbook/system-stream.md

 end
 ```

-**read** must extract *buffer.length* bytes of data from the stream, and copy them to the supplied *buffer* slice.
+**read** must extract *buffer.size* bytes of data from the stream, and copy them to the supplied *buffer* slice.
 It returns the number of bytes read, or -1 on error.

 **seek** must change the current reading position in the stream.
 Its *position* argument is the absolute byte offset to jump to (so it is relative to the beginning of the data, not to the current position).
 It returns the new position, or -1 on error.